 3.2 your own deliberate or malicious act, or those of someone acting on your behalf;

-3.4 corrupted, lost or damaged ELECTRONIC DATA;
+3.4 corrupted, damaged, lost or stolen ELECTRONIC DATA;

 3.5 ACCIDENTAL DAMAGE, LOSS or THEFT of your ASSET occurring prior to or existing when you switch on cover;

-3.6 mechanical or electrical failure or breakdown;
+3.6 mechanical, electrical or electronic failure or breakdown;

 3.7 depreciation (decrease in market value);